 - Cut out affected timbers

 - Spray/treat if needed

 - Replace timbers

 Brunel Preservations can re-plaster and provide decorating services to return your property to full health after the timber treatment process.
-If you are in need of wet rot or dry rot removal, contact the specialists at Brunel today.
+If you are in need of wet rot or dry rot removal in Bath or Bristol, contact the specialists at Brunel today.